netdata/netdata/docs/guides/export/export-netdata-metrics-graphite.md

 in](https://app.netdata.cloud) and get started for free.
 If you need some help along the way, read the [get started with Cloud guide](https://learn.netdata.cloud/docs/cloud/get-started).

-Add more metrics to the Nodes view by clicking on the **Add metric** button, then typing `exporting` into the context field.
+Add more metrics to a War Room's Nodes view by clicking on the **Add metric** button, then typing `exporting` into the context field.
 Choose the exporting contexts you want to add, then click **Add**.
 You'll see these charts alongside any others you've customized in Netdata Cloud.

 ![Exporting engine metrics in Netdata Cloud](https://user-images.githubusercontent.com/1153921/83902769-db139e00-a711-11ea-828e-aa7e32b04c75.png)